Fokker-Planck equations with terminal condition and related McKean probabilistic representation: Appendix

-thanks to point (ii) of Theorem 10 in \cite{AronsonGeneral}. \smallbreak Our goal is now to show that $\Gamma$ and $\Theta$ coincide.
+Our goal is now to show that $\Gamma$ and $\Theta$ coincide.
 To this end, we adapt the argument developed at the beginning of Section 7 in \cite{AronsonGeneral}.
 Fix a function $H$ from $[0,T]\times\R^d$ belonging to $\mathcal{C}^\infty_c\left([0,T]\times\R^d\right)$.
 Identity (7.6) in Theorem 12 Chap 1.
 Section 1. of \cite{friedman_1964} implies in particular that the function

 is continuously differentiable in time, two times continuously differentiable in space and is a solution of the Cauchy problem

 It is consequently also a weak (i.e. distributional) solution of \eqref{CauchyPb}, which belongs to $\she^2(]0,T]\times\R^d)$ (see definition of that space in \cite{AronsonGeneral}) since $u$ is bounded thanks to inequality \eqref{PropFriedman_1} and the fact that $H$ is bounded.
 Then, point (ii) of Theorem 5 in \cite{AronsonGeneral} says that